e-myer/steam-deck-configurator/README.md

 ## Configuration

-To edit the default tasks, edit the configure_deck.sh file and change the "on" and "off" texts in the "options" array
+- To edit the default tasks, edit the configure_deck.sh file and change the "on" and "off" texts in the "options" array
+- To have an entry not show up in the GUI, add a backslash and a hashtag (`\ #`) before that line in the configure_deck.sh file

 ## General Steam Deck Notes